bafnetwork/web3ttt/content/teacher-training-track/04-working-with-local-blockchain/index.md

 If you want to explore the [Truffle CLI](https://www.trufflesuite.com/truffle) for yourself, it also comes with a development server.

-Alternatively, you can download and run a [full Ethereum node](https://geth.ethereum.org/) for your dApp development setup.
+Alternatively, you can download and run a full Ethereum node ([Geth](https://geth.ethereum.org/), [OpenEthereum](https://openethereum.github.io/)) for your dApp development setup.

 ### Install MetaMask